scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/blog/a-teals-week-one-postmortem/index.md

 ---
-authors: [ scottenriquez ]
+authors: [scottenriquez]
 title: TEALS Week One Postmortem
-date: "2018-09-03"
+date: '2018-09-03'
-description: "Successes and lessons learned during my first week of teaching computer science."
+description: 'Successes and lessons learned during my first week of teaching computer science.'
-tags: [ "Teaching" ]
+tags: ['Teaching']
 ---

 My first week of teaching is in the books, and there’s already a ton to reflect on.
 Overall, I think that class so far